dev-shadoww/learning_programming_languages/frameworks/learning_react.md

 ### Working with forms

-Here html `forms` are used handle both `enter` and `click` events, but the from in browser by default tries to make contact with website, so to prevent it we use `event.preventDefault()`.
+Here html `forms` are used to handle both `enter` and `click` events, but the from in browser by default tries to make contact with website, so to prevent it we use `event.preventDefault()`.

 Handling text inputs,